Double Integral

 Setup

-There are two separate cases: integrating with respect to dx dy (which we call case 0) or with respect to dy dx (which we call case 1).
-The zeroth and first entries in each of the arrays @id, @od, @A, @B, @C, @D hold the values for case 0 and case 1, respectively.
-We used constant limits of integration to keep this example easy to follow, but we encourage you to write questions over non-rectangular regions.
+There are two separate cases: integrating with respect to dx dy (case 0) or with respect to dy dx (case 1).
+The zeroth and first entries in each of the arrays @id, @od, @A, @B, @C, and @D hold the values for case 0 and case 1, respectively.
+Constant limits of integration are used to keep this example easy to follow, but you are encouraged to write questions over non-rectangular regions.

 The $multians object has been compartmentalized, so you shouldn’t need to change it unless you want to fiddle with the weighted score for each answer blank (by changing the return values).
 The return values are set so that the percentages come out nicely.